-That's why AARP has teamed up with the Small Business Administration (SBA) to help Americans over age 50 get the real-world, actionable information they need to start and grow small businesses.
+This year, AARP continues to work with the Small Business Administration (SBA) to help Americans over age 50 get the real-world information they need to start and grow small businesses.

-Also, there’s a free online course for 50+ entrepreneurs and the SBA's Self-Assessment Tool, which can help you determine if you're ready to be your own boss.
-Another feature, SBA Direct, will bring directly to your desktop the targeted resources you need to start, operate and grow your small business.
+Also, there’s a free online course for 50-plus entrepreneurs and the SBA's Self-Assessment Tool, which can help you determine if you're ready to be your own boss.
+Enter your zip code or click on a map on SBA’s Local Assistance website to connect with local SBA district offices and other resources in your area that can help you find the targeted resources you need to start, operate and grow your small business.

 You may also like: How to build a business from scratch